department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ## What if there's a mistake with the headstone inscription?

 Contact the [national cemetery](https://www.cem.va.gov/cems/listcem.asp) where the grave is located.
 If the Veteran is buried in a private cemetery, you can get help by calling <a href="tel:+18006976947">800-697-6947</a>.

+## Can I choose the type of headstone or marker?

+You'll choose the material you'd like for the headstone or marker.

+- **Upright headstones:** granite or marble
+- **Flat markers:** granite, marble, or bronze
+- **Niche markers:** bronze

 ## What do I need to know about burial in a private cemetery?